ScottBrian/GetAndCleanData_CourseProject/README.md

 # GetAndCleanData_CourseProject
 This Repo contains my course project for the Johns Hopkins University MOOC "Getting and Cleaning Data"

 This README file describes the course project for the Johns Hopkins University MOOC "Getting and Cleaning Data".
-The project consist of starting with a provided data set with several files, combining those files, and producing a tidy set set.
+The project consist of starting with a provided data set with several files, combining those files, and producing a tidy data set.

 The tidy data set is linked to from the project assignment page.
 The files included in the repo are: